didi/levin/README.md

 Description
 -------

+Levin provide a highly efficient solution in bulk loading scene. which implement customized containers arrange memory layout SEQUENTIALLY.
-levin customized container arrange memory layout SEQUENTIALLY. which always allocated at shm/mmap region for shared inter-process. which SHOULD be used as static data, NOT suggest to modify or reallocate them.
+Levin containers allocated at share memory region for shared inter-process. which SHOULD be used as static data, NOT suggest to modify or reallocate them.